Categories

 Friend or Pro Shooter?

-For gorgeous once-in-your-lifetime photos, you will choose either a friend / loved one, or a recommended professional photographer?
+For gorgeous once-in-your-lifetime photos, you will choose either a friend / loved one, or a recommended professional shooter (a.k.a. “photog” or “photographer”)?
 There are pros and cons to each one:

 PROs for FRIEND (the upside):